0

 CAMO KITTIES A tote shelter is more clandestine.
 If a cat shelter has to be in a publicly accessible area, then theft or vandalism may be a concern.
 A plastic tote can be made to not attract attention and become a target as much.
 This can also be useful if the kitties and their hiding places need to stay hidden from the prying eyes of landlords, HOAs, neighborhood associations or nosy neighbors.

 DOOR FLAP The shelter also comes with a door flap made from durable "super clear" PVC material that can be used to further reduce heat loss.
 The flap attaches to the outer tote with peel-and-stick velcro.
-(Not that some cats will accept flaps and some won't, so you may not get a chance to use it!)
+(Note that some cats will accept flaps and some won't, so you may or may not get a chance to use it!)

 LOCAL PICKUP If you're in the SF Bay Area, you can pick up the shelter from us directly (pickup is in San Francisco proper) and save on shipping cost altogether.